Recent Award Winners

 Rotary Scholarship: Zachary Sideras

-The Rotary Club of Dayton has announced that UD junior Zachary Sideras is the district nominee for the 2011-2012 Ambassadorial Scholarship.
-Zac is a junior Honors student majoring in International Studies and History.
-As a Rotary Scholar, Zac plans to continue his education in a Master's program in a Middle Eastern-related field.
+2011 Honors graduate Zachary Sideras was the district nominee for the 2011-2012 Ambassadorial Scholarship through The Rotary Club of Dayton.
+Sideras majored in International Studies and History.
+As a Rotary Scholar, he continued his education in a Master's program in a Middle Eastern-related field at St. Andrews, Scotland.
 The Ambassadorial Scholarship provides up to $26,000 for one academic year of study abroad.